infotroph/efrhizo/efhrizo-log.md

 Also note that the offset estimates for 2011 are based on UNCORRECTED tube numbers -- any mislabeled images in the set are still mislabeled here!
 I suspect there are at least a few here, e.g. plotting out all estimated offsets for 2011 shows a couple that are very different on day 1 than they are the rest of the season.
 Since I took all the offset measurements at the beginning of the season, I doubt the differences are from tubes moving.
 REVISIT THIS after correcting 2011 tube images and update numbers as needed.

+Added data from 2013: all extant 2013 calibrations, data files and analysis logs for S1 (currently in progress) and S5.
+Made a token start at a `censorframes2013.csv` by copying the first few clearly bad tubes of session 5; not really adequate effort yet, just enough to make the file exist.

+Updated Makefile to process all these new 2013 data same as other years.